Furkanzmc/swg-python/README.md

 file.
 For an example on how to use it, check the `example` folder.
 Beware, although it has valid Swagger documentation the project itself does nothing and doesn't work. `SwgParser` does not depend on any framework specific properties, so it can be used with any kind of project you want.

+# Swagger Preview Support

+With the release of 1.0.4 `swg-python` supports preview of the Swagger Specification using the official Swagger Editor 3.0.1 release.

 # How To Install

 Install using `pip`